Gum Recession Treatment in Jacksonville

 Thin gums can’t support a tooth properly and will eventually lead to gum recession and bone loss.
 Gum grafting can be used to augment and strengthen gums that are too thin.

-As an experienced periodontist, Dr. Perlman is a highly trained specialist in time-tested gum grafting procedures.
-He is also a pioneering expert in the minimally invasive Pinhole Surgical Technique™, which treats gum recession without the need for cutting and reduces healing time.
+As experienced periodontists, Drs.
+Perlman and Molina are highly trained specialists in time-tested gum grafting procedures.
+Dr. Perlman is also a pioneering expert in the minimally invasive Pinhole Surgical Technique™, which treats gum recession without the need for cutting, improving comfort and reducing healing time.

-During your initial examination and consultation, Dr. Perlman will determine the extent of your gum recession and the extent of any contributing factors.
+During your initial examination and consultation, our doctors will determine the extent of your gum recession and the extent of any contributing factors.

 - Digital X-rays